 Who We Are

-The Osher Lifelong Learning Institute (OLLI) at UC Berkeley is a learning community of more than 2,500 inquisitive adults, ages 50 and up, with a passion for exploration, engagement and connection.
+The Osher Lifelong Learning Institute (OLLI) at UC Berkeley is a learning community of more than 2,500 inquisitive adults, ages 50 and above, with a passion for exploration, engagement and connection.
 Having fun, too.

 Mission